ryan-kp-miller/Chicago-Crime-Analysis/Project_Planning.md

 - [X] Community Areas with the most and least crime/homicides
 - [X] Visualize the number of crimes per capita by the different Date-based categorical variables (e.g. Year, Month, Time of Day, Season, Description)
 - [X] Repeat visualizations with estimated crimes/homicides per capita
+- [X] Visualize relationships between arrest rates and the different columns
 - [X] Write short summaries for each section

 ## Prediction